devise-two-factor/devise-two-factor/README.md

 rails generate devise_two_factor MODEL ENVIRONMENT_VARIABLE
 ```

-Where MODEL is the name of the model you wish to add two-factor functionality to, and ENVIRONMENT_VARIABLE is the name of the variable you're storing your encryption key in.
+Where `MODEL` is the name of the model you wish to add two-factor functionality to (for example `user`), and `ENVIRONMENT_VARIABLE` is the name of the variable you're storing your encryption key in.

 This generator will add a few columns to the specified model: